Your Global Trade Knowledgebase

 SWIFT is a system that is behind most of the world’s International money and security transfers.
 Banks and financial institutions use it to securely transmit information and instructions through a standardized system of codes (made up of 8 or 11 characters).
 Before the SWIFT payment system, Telex was the only means to make International funds transfer which required senders to describe transactions in sentences which were interpreted and executed by the receiver.
 The Telex process was a slow, unsecure process that was prone to human errors.

-The SWIFT (Society for Worldwide Interbank Financial Telecommunications) system was formed in 1974 by 7 major International banks.
+The SWIFT (Society for Worldwide Interbank Financial Telecommunications) system, formed in 1974 by 7 major international banks, is widely used to facilitate secure international money transfers using the SWIFT network.
 It began a cooperative society to operate a global network to transfer financial messages faster and more securely than the Telex system.
 Today the SWIFT network is the global standard for transferring money Internationally.

 The Differences Between Telegraphic Transfers and SWIFT Payments

 In international business, you’ll hear terms like “Telegraphic Transfer”, “SWIFT wire transfer”, “tt payment”, and “telex transfer”.
 These aren’t just fancy words; they’re important parts of how money moves around the world.
-Simply put, a Telegraphic Transfer (or TT) is a way to send money electronically.
+Simply put, A Telegraphic Transfer (T/T) is a method of transferring funds from one bank account to another electronically.
 SWIFT wire transfers are a special system banks use worldwide to safely share details, including how to move money.
 It’s important for everyone in business to know what these terms mean to make sure money transfers go smoothly and safely.

 How long does a SWIFT payment take to clear into the receiver’s bank account?

-The SWIFT network relies on transferring money between multiple banks before the funds are received at the seller’s bank account.
-This process can take anywhere from 1-5 working days depending on the countries and banks involved in sending and receiving the transaction.
+The SWIFT network relies on transferring funds from one account to another between multiple banks before the funds are received in the seller’s bank account.
+This process can take anywhere from 1-5 working days, depending on the banks’ processing times and the countries involved in sending and receiving the transaction.
 Public holidays will add to the time taken to clear money into the beneficiary’s account.

 What details must the exporter provide to the importer to make an International SWIFT wire transfer?

-Exporters will generally share a Proforma Invoice or Commercial Invoice that includes all details of the order, along with their SWIFT and IBAN bank account details requesting the buyer to make a Telegraphic Transfer (T/T) payment.
+Exporters will generally share a Proforma Invoice or Commercial Invoice that includes all details of the order, along with their SWIFT and IBAN bank account information, requesting the buyer to make a bank transfer via Telegraphic Transfer (T/T).
 The exporter may request a deposit payment to get the order under production.
 The bank details will include the below:

 Beneficiary Details